porterbmoody/porterbmoody.github.io/blog/Jacob 5.md

 > 6 And it came to pass that after many days it began to put forth somewhat a little, young and tender branches; but behold, the main top thereof began to perish.

 Then the master commands His servant to get branches from the wild olive tree and take.
-The time period here is right before Israel began to be scattered.
+The time period here is right before Israel began to be scattered at 721BC.
 The Scattering of Israel begins with the sacking of the northern Kingdom by the Assyrians.
 Before this time, the northern kingdom was completely wicked, and had a long line of wicked, idolatrous kings.
+The other young and tender branches refer to the smaller, righteous kingdom of Judah who were still faithful.
+There were also wicked people in the kingdom of Judah who were eventually destroyed and people who were preserved by being scattered in the northern kingdom.

 > 7 And it came to pass that the master of the vineyard saw it, and he said unto his servant: It grieveth me that I should lose this tree; wherefore, **go and pluck the branches from a wild olive tree**, and bring them hither unto me; and we will pluck off those main branches which are beginning to wither away, and we will cast them into the fire that they may be burned.